 Having a lot of diversity in your food supply is great and all, but if you hate the taste of everything you have – you’re still going to get appetite fatigue.
 So while Spam and Vienna sausage may be cheap, steer clear of buying anything you wouldn’t actually consume on a regular basis.

 A better option is to instead follow the famous saying “store what you eat, and eat what you store”.
 This means that a majority of the food you have stored away is food that you’re actually going to eat on a regular basis.

 Now you can still add food to your storage that you don’t normally eat, but you need to begin incorporating it into your diet if you do.
 This will not only help keep the food in your storage from going bad but will also teach you how to effectively cook with everything you have.

-You can further ensure your food doesn’t go bad by rotating your food supply, but we’ll talk more about this another time.
-For now, let’s discuss the best types of survival food to add to your long term storage.
+You can further ensure your long-lasting foods don’t go bad by rotating your food supply, but we’ll talk more about this another time.
+For now, let’s discuss the best types of survival food to add to your long-term storage.

 When times get tough, it’s essential that you must have enough protein in your diet.
 Protein is responsible for building and repairing every cell in your body, including (but not limited to) your bones, cartilage, muscle tissue, skin, hair, nails, and virtually every other part of your body.
 Furthermore, protein is also used for the production of vital hormones and enzymes, as well as to help support your immune system.

 Beans are one of the best sources of protein you can buy for LTS (Long Term Storage) because they’re cheap, healthy, and have an extremely long shelf life.
 Aside from being high in protein, beans are also high in fiber, antioxidants, B vitamins, copper, zinc, iron, magnesium, and potassium.